 If you are under 18, please make sure you have your parents’ permission before providing us with any personal details.

-Virginity is the word that has been used for thousands of years to describe the state of not having had sex yet.
+The word ‘virginity’ has been used for thousands of years to describe the state of not having had sex.
 Find out about why the concept of virginity is problematic, and different ways of thinking about having sex for the first time.

-Virginity is the word that has been used for thousands of years to describe the state of not having had sex yet.
+The word ‘virginity’ has been used for thousands of years to describe the state of not having had sex.
 It is generally used more in relation to women and people with vaginas than men and people with penises.

 What does ‘having sex’ mean?